david880110/High-School-Academic-Performance-Analysis/ReadMe.md

 (avg(math_score) + avg(reading_score))/2 as Average_Overall_Score

 FROM schools_table a
-inner join  students_table b
+INNER JOIN  students_table b
 on a.school_name = b.school_name

-group by a.School_name) c
+GROUP BY a.School_name) c

-join
+JOIN

 (SELECT count(b.student_name) as pass_count,
 a.School_name

 FROM schools_table a
-inner join  students_table b
+INNER JOIN  students_table b
 on a.school_name = b.school_name

-where reading_score > 70
+WHERE reading_score > 70
 and math_score > 70

-group by a.School_name
+GROUP BY a.School_name
-order by a.School_name) d
+ORDER BY a.School_name) d

 using (School_name)

-where School_Type = 'District'
+WHERE School_Type = 'District'
 ;
 ```